csfeeser/Python/challenges/API CHALLENGE INTRO- astros.md

 0. Using the **requests** module, access the API from the link above and pull/translate the JSON!

 0. This API changes EVERY SINGLE TIME astronauts leave/arrive in space!
-Write a script that would give the following output:
+Write a script that returns each astronaut and the craft that they are on, which should give the following output:

     ```
     People in Space:  7